Patients & Families

 Review & Approval

-Throughout all phases, regulatory agencies such as the FDA and Health Canada review study data to ensure that human trials are safe for the patients.
+Throughout all phases, regulatory agencies such as the FDA and Health Canada review study data to help evaluate patient safety protections during development.

 At the end of Phase 3, they decide whether to approve the drug or treatment for public use.